What is backdating and how does it work?

 - Viewing the results of your backdating job

 - Why would some workflows cost more to process?

 - How long does backdating take?

-When you set up a workflow in Customer Tagger, it will begin to tag Customers when new triggers are fired, either from an order being created, fulfilled or cancelled, or when new Customers are created etc.
+When you set up a workflow in Customer Tagger, it will begin to tag Customers when new triggers are fired, either from an order being created, fulfilled, or canceled, or when new Customers are created, etc.